IBM-Bluemix-Docs/voice-agent/managing_concurrency.md

 1. In _Edit maximum concurrent connections_, enter the maximum number of concurrent connections, and click **Save**.

 The minimum number of concurrent connections that you can set through self-service is 10 and the maximum is 50.
-If you need more than 50 concurrent connections for your voice agent, see [Requesting assisted network setup](/docs/services/voice-agent?topic=voice-agent-connect#request-setup).
+If you need more than 50 concurrent connections for your agent, see [Requesting assisted network setup](/docs/services/voice-agent?topic=voice-agent-connect#request-setup).

 ## Concurrent connection pricing information
 {: #concurrent-charge}